 If your dog has eaten a donut with a chocolate filling or a donut with chocolate frosting, make a note of roughly how much they have eaten and what kind of chocolate it is.
 Save the ingredient list if you can.

 If you suspect Fido has eaten a large number of donuts, or any donuts containing chocolate or xylitol, then it is important to call your local veterinary clinic for advice without delay.
 This way, if there’s a problem, it’s addressed sooner rather than later.

-If your pup has only eaten a small amount of donut, without any chocolate or xylitol ingredients, then it is reasonable to keep a close eye and monitor him over the next 24-48 hours at home.
-If your dog shows any signs of being unwell in this period, call the veterinary clinic for advice (especially if he has an underlying condition).
+If your pup has only eaten a small amount of donut, without any chocolate or xylitol ingredients, then it is reasonable to keep a close eye on and monitor him over the next 24-48 hours at home.
+If your dog shows any signs of being unwell during this period, call the veterinary clinic for advice (especially if he has an underlying condition).

 After contacting your veterinarian, it is important to follow their guidance.
 The clinic will offer their professional advice, and this will often include recommending a check-up and examination at the clinic.